genterist/simpleCompiler/README.md

-# FULL SCANNER IMPLEMENTATION
+# A SIMPLE COMPILER
 Author: Tam N Nguyen
 Github: https://github.com/genterist/simpleParser

-## Note
+## Forewords
-Implementation of driver table in tokenizer Implementation of local scopes (rather than global)
+This is a simple compiler demonstrating the basic concepts commonly found in most compilers.
+Usually, a compiler consists of a scanner, a parser and a generator each of which will be described in further details below.
+There are some bugs in the codes and the final generated assembly codes are just for illustration purposes.
+If you are my potential employer and want to check out the full version of this program, please email your name, company name, position, contact info to genterist [at] live.com
+Students!
+You are free to check the codes so you can understand the concepts but please do not copy the codes for your assignments.

 ## Execution
 make : compile main program
-testFronEnd [file name] : scan a file testFrontEnd : input from keyboard or file redirection stream
+make clean : clean up all compiled files comp [file name] : compile a file (not that file ext of .fs16 is implicit) comp : input from keyboard or file redirection stream

-Results will be saved to "parseResult"
+Compiler will generate:
+1- Onscreen feedbacks
+2- *.tree files for parsed tree
+3- *.asm files for generated asm codes

 Program will quit when EOF reached or there is an error When in manual keyboard input mode, CTRL-Z (EOF signal) will terminate the program